ryanking1/ryanking1.github.io/ReadMe.md

 ## Known Bugs
-Currently contains placeholder links, as this is the first project uploaded to my Github page.
+Currently contains placeholder links by language type, as this is the first project uploaded to my Github page.

 ## Support and Contact Details